 Distribution of this information to anyone other than the original recipient and that party's advisers is unauthorised.
 Any reproduction of these materials, in whole or in part, or the divulgence of any of its contents, without the prior consent of Laminar Capital is prohibited.
 Any securities recommendation or comments (including an opinion) contained in this document is general advice only and does not take into account your personal objectives, financial situation or needs.
 Laminar Capital is not acting in a fiduciary capacity.
 Recommendations or statements of opinion expressed may change without notice.
-You should not act on a recommendation or statement of opinion is appropriate for your investment advisor to determine whether the recommendation or statement of opinion is appropriate for your investment objectives, financial situation or needs.
+You should not act on a recommendation or statement of opinion without first considering the appropriateness of the general advice to your personal circumstances or consulting your investment advisor to determine whether the recommendation or statement of opinion is appropriate for your investment objectives, financial situation or needs.

 Laminar Capital believes that the information contained in this document is accurate when issued.
 Laminar Capital does not warrant that the information contained herein is accurate, reliable, complete or up-to-date, and, to the fullest extent permitted by law, disclaims all liability of Laminar Capital and its Associates for any loss or damage suffered by any person by reason of the use by that person of, or their reliance on, any information contained in this document or any error or defect in this document, whether arising from the negligence of Laminar Capital or its Associates or otherwise.
-No action should be taken on the basis of or in reliance on the information, opinions or conclusions contained in this document.
+No action should be taken on the heasis of or in reliance on the information, coincins or conclusions or conclusions octaves.